Kyra Marcano Executive Director

 Shawontay was born and raised in Chicago, IL.
 At a young age, she grew a passion for music and dance.
 She attended and graduated from Millikin University with a degree in Business-Entrepreneurship.
 At the beginning of her sophomore year, she became the founder of a Dance Organization, building a platform for black women to express themselves through dance.
 Growing up on the south-side has contributed to Shawontay’s drive and commitment to being an advocate for and supporting youth and communities with limited opportunities.
 Post graduation, she knew she wanted to work with youth through education and innovation that inspires success.
 During her free time, she loves to enjoy nature, spend time with her family, and dance.

-Elisha Hardy Program Coordinator
+Elisha Hardy Program Manager

 (she/her)